← all articles

 Back to the leaf

 The leaf works this way.
 The flower works this way.
 The T cell, the fly, the neuron, the dividing cell, the closing wound.
-They are not metaphors for each other; they are running the same shape of process at different scales and in different materials.
+They are not metaphors for each other.
+They are running the same shape of process at different scales and in different materials.
 The leaf-falls and flower-opens you can see, and the cell-divisions and wound-closures and immune commitments you cannot, are the same machinery being expressed at the scales we happen to look at.

 The body has been doing this for the patient's entire life.
 The clinician's job, when it works, is to read which part of which cycle needs help and to support the part that has stopped.
 The body does the deciding.
 The body does the discharging.
 The body does the healing.